Board of Directors

 Gwen Schmidt

-As ED of Community Futures North Fraser, Gwen’s work aligns with her own values and provides her with the opportunity to make a difference.
-With a passion for marketing and events and extensive experience in retail and financials, Gwen’s skills and energy add a fresh perspective to establishing new foundations in rural development.
-She has defined herself as a community leader, contributing to Mission's economic growth and development.
+As the Executive Director of Community Futures North Fraser, Gwen's work not only aligns with her own values but also provides her with the opportunity to make a difference.
+With a passion for community partnerships and collaboration, as well as extensive experience in finance and a certificate in Community Economic Development, Gwen brings unique skills and energy, adding an insightful viewpoint to establishing new foundations in rural development.
+She has proven herself as a community leader, contributing to the economic growth and development in Mission.

-Growing up in Mission, as well as having raised her own family here, Gwen has a deep appreciation and love for her community.
-In addition to fundraising for local charities, she gives back as a Rotarian and by serving on various boards: Mission Skating Club, MRCC, Mission Downtown Business Association, Harrison Agassiz Chamber, Mission Community Skills Ag Food Working Group, Economic Development Select Committee, Tourism Committee.
+Growing up in Mission and having raised her own family there, Gwen has a deep-rooted appreciation and love for her community.
+In addition to fundraising for local charities, she gives back to her community as a Rotarian and by serving on various boards and organizations including Hope Central, Mission Skating Club, Mission Regional Chamber of Commerce, Mission Downtown Business Association, Harrison Agassiz Chamber of Commerce, Tourism Harrison River Valley, Economic Development Select Committee, Mission Tourism Committee, and the Government Affairs Committee.

 Community Futures Development Corp. of North Fraser